alice-si/alice-dai/README.md

 The core mechanism for integration is implemented as a Donation Pot smart contract which collects donations, register validated charities and allows donors to send the tokens to one of them.
 It also enables tracking of the donated funds and provides a safety mechanism for the redistribution of the forgotten donations.

 The two-phase donation process assures that donors can first send a donation without any extra overhead and then create an account on the Alice platform, at a convenient time, to select a target charity and track the impact.
-It will also assure that no donation is wasted as the funds deposited by unregistered donors will be automatically distributed to a random charity after 6 months.
+It will also assure that no donation is wasted as the funds deposited by unregistered donors will be automatically distributed to a random charity after 100 days.

 ### Running tests